Kevin Van Meter

 Kevin’s backgrounds in dance and education inform his approach to the evocative capacity of landscape.
 Through dance, he learned to mobilize the kinetic and emotional qualities of form, rhythm, and tempo to open a dialogue with an audience’s inner understanding.
 Through teaching, he witnessed the way that people continuously renew and develop themselves through interaction with their environments.
 Kevin strives to create landscapes that are worthy of the emotional, intellectual, and bodily depth of his fellow humans.

-Kevin's projects include The Standard and 555 Bellevue.
+Kevin's projects include Swedish First Hill, The Standard, Mercer Middle School, Morrill Meadows Park, and 555 Bellevue.